|

 Nuts: Keep pecans, almonds, walnuts, and macadamia nuts out of reach.
 Eating nuts can cause inflammation of the pancreas and even deadly pancreatitis.

-Alcohol: The smell of wine draws some dogs, but ingesting even a small amount can be life-threatening.
+Alcohol: The smell of wine draws some dogs, but ingesting even a small amount can cause alcohol poisoning and be life-threatening.

 Raisins or grapes: Can cause kidney failure.

-Unbaked dough with yeast: Can cause fatal stomach bloat.
+Unbaked dough with yeast: Yeast dough can cause fatal stomach bloat.

 Stick to safe foods for your dog.
-Give your dog healthy Thanksgiving treats like a slice of white meat turkey.
-Other traditional Thanksgiving foods safe for dogs include baked sweet potatoes (just plain, no brown sugar, nuts, or marshmallows) or fresh green beans.
+Give your dog healthy Thanksgiving treats, such as a slice of white meat turkey.
+Other traditional Thanksgiving foods safe for dogs include baked sweet potatoes (plain, without brown sugar, nuts, or marshmallows) or fresh green beans.

 Dog-safe foods that you could give your dog at Thanksgiving include: